 - Reliability.
 Hosting companies often have redundancy and safeguards built into the system - including back-up power and servers.

 - Because your site is sharing disk space AND resources, your website can be affected by the high resource use of another website.
 Websites on shared systems can be slow, or out of commission entirely, if another website is using most or all of the available resources.
 This reason is probably the major drawback of shared hosting.

-- Because websites on shared hosts use the same IP Address, if one of the sites on the server is found to be a possible spammer, the resulting action by internet providers like Comcast and Gmail is to classify that address as a source of spam and block it.
+- Websites on shared hosts use the same IP Address.
+If one of the sites on the server is found to be a possible spammer, the resulting action by internet providers like Comcast and Gmail is to classify that address as a source of spam and block it.
 The good news is that most shared hosting providers are very careful about screening sites on shared hosting.

 Virtual Private Server